jacquijp/javascript-course/README.md

 # javascript-course
-This repository contains my notes, practices and exercises for my JavaScript course.
+This repository contains some notes, practices and exercises of a JavaScript course.